RicoElectrico/mismatched_street_name_validator/README.md

 * "Große Wolfstraße" and "Große-Wolf-Straße" -> "grossewolfstrasse"

 The tool exposes a link to edit all grouped street fragments in JOSM.
 Currently it's of no use for iD as it doesn't allow re-tagging of multiple objects at once.
-Optionally you can browse a result on a map (TODO: replace Mapbox font stack with free one, so you don't need a Mapbox accesstoken).
+Optionally you can browse a result on a map.

 ## Requirements
 You need a PostGIS database with OSM data imported by `osm2pgsql`.
 Currently to fetch the `note` tag as well as to exclude bus stops we use `hstore` for compatibility with `openstreetmap-carto.style`, but this can be changed of course.